 World Religions (Online) follows Option E: Ecumenical and Interreligious Issues in the Bishops’ Framework and begins with a discussion of Vatican II and the Church’s teaching on ecumenism, religious tolerance, and inter-faith dialogue recognizing non-Christian religions.
 The course then examines the eastern religions including Hinduism, Buddhism, Taoism, Confucianism, and Shinto.
 The course ends with the study of Judaism, Islam, and Christianity including other rites of Catholicism and Protestant faiths.
 This online section of World Religions is not UC-approved.

-This will be an online class that will offer incoming juniors the opportunity to complete one year of their religious studies requirement over the summer.
+This will be an online class running from June 8 - July 30 that offers incoming juniors the opportunity to complete one year of their religious studies requirement over the summer.
 All course work must be completed by July 30th.
 This class must have a minimum number of students to run.

 $1500 (deadline to register is May 1 if space remaining)